-In 2021, the mortality assumption is based on the Parent Company's 2021 Mortality Study, which covers actual death claims experience for policies issued from January 1, 2006 to December 31, 2020.
-In 2020, the mortality assumption is based on the Parent Company's 2018 Mortality Study, which covers actual death claims experience for policies issued from January 1, 2002 to December 31, 2016.
+In 2022 and 2021, the mortality assumption is based on the Parent Company's 2021 Mortality Study, which covers actual death claims experience for policies issued from January 1, 2006 to December 31, 2020.

-In 2021, the morbidity assumptions are based on the 2019 Morbidity study, which covers actual living claims experience of Manulife Philippines based on exposure from January 1, 2012 to December 31, 2018.
-In 2019, the morbidity assumptions are based on the 2016 Morbidity study, which covers actual living claims experience of Manulife Philippines based on exposure from January 1, 2009 to September 30, 2015.
+In 2022 and 2021, the morbidity assumptions are based on the 2019 Morbidity study, which covers actual living claims experience of Manulife Philippines based on exposure from January 1, 2012 to December 31, 2018.
 The morbidity assumptions are consistent with the IC approved rates used in product pricing.